trevorcj/html/README.md

 - Course: [Build Responsive Real-World Websites with HTML and CSS](https://www.udemy.com/course/design-and-develop-a-killer-website-with-html5-and-css3/)
 - Instructor: Jonas Schmedtmann

-## File Structure
+## What i've learned

-- 'index.html': This file contains code showing the HTML document structure.
+- HTML document Structure -'index.html': This file contains code showing the HTML document structure.
+- HTML Text Elements - 'Text Elements': This folder contains a HTML file with HTML text elements(headings, paragraphs, formatting...).

 If you have any questions or suggestions, please feel free to reach out to me.